 School Builds creating a safe place to learn

-The school is a symbol of commitment by us, the community and the local government.
-Children need a safe place to learn.
-Schools provide the stability that makes learning possible.
+Children need a safe and inviting place to learn.
+Our schools provide the stability that makes learning possible.

 Power of Play: Education outside the Classroom